 Recall also that if your future earning capacity is impaired as a result of your injury, you should consider your future needs when you are making any decision regarding the sale of your settlement.

 As a typical structured settlement is designed to provide significant tax advantages to the injured plaintiff, there can be significant tax consequences associated with selling part or all of a settlement.
-It may be that, while payments made under the settlement were not taxed, the lump sum received through the sale of the settlement will be taxed.
+Even if payments made under a structured settlement are not taxed, sometimes a lump sum received through the sale of the settlement will be subject to taxation.

 If you are approached about selling your settlement, or are looking for a buyer, don't take the first offer you receive.